Custom attribute map rules

 To create an exact match rule:

-4. Add the IdP attribute name you'd like to base the rule on.
+4. Enter the IdP attribute name you'd like to base the rule on.
 This should be formatted exactly as it appears in the IdP.

-• If you're not sure of the attribute name, you can review your IdP settings or Enable debug mode in the SAML Settings tab and try to login--you should see a full list of the attributes coming from the IdP.
+• If you're not sure of the attribute name, review your IdP settings or Enable debug mode to troubleshoot issues in the SAML Settings tab and try to login--debug mode shows the list of the attributes coming from the IdP.

 5. Select Exact matches as the IdP attribute value matching type (this is usually selected by default).

-6. Add the exact value of of the incoming attribute you'd like to match against as the IdP exact match value.
+6. Enter the exact value of the incoming attribute you'd like to match against as the IdP exact match value.

-7. If you'd like to look for multiple values to match against, click the + Add value button to add additional values for this rule.
+7. If you'd like to look for multiple values to match against, select + Add value to add additional values for this rule.

 • Multiple values will be treated as OR values--the exact match will match for the first value OR the second value OR the third value, etc.